Best Free Chart Makers in 2026: Top 7 Tools Compared

 Pros

-• Free forever - No limits on charts, 15GB free storage
+• Free forever: No limits on charts, 15GB free storage, all features included

-• Real-time collaboration - Multiple people edit at once
+• Real-time collaboration: Multiple people edit at once, comments, version history

 Cons

-• Manual formatting required - Default charts look dated
+• Manual formatting required: Default charts look dated, need 5-10 minutes styling

-• Limited chart types - No box plots, advanced charts
+• Limited chart types: No box plots, violin plots, advanced charts

 Best For